Jonny-exe/binary-fractions/binary_fractions/README.md

  | fraction_to_string(number: Union[int, float, Fraction], ndigits: int = _BINARY_PRECISION, simplify: bool = True) -> str
 ```

-Convert number representation (int, float, or Fraction) to string.
+Converts number representation (int, float, or Fraction) to string.

 This is a utility function.